bpierre/esbuild-config/README.md

 esbuild $(esbuild-config)
 ```

-It detects the presence of `esbuild.config.json` in the current directory, or the project root (using the presence of a `package.json` file).
-Any file can also get provided as a parameter:
+It detects the presence of `esbuild.config.json` in the current directory or the project root (using the presence of a `package.json` file).
+The same configuration format can also get defined in the `package.json` file, using the `esbuild` field.json` file.

+A specific file path can also get passed as a parameter:

 ```console
 esbuild $(esbuild-config ./my-conf.json)